gnif/LookingGlass/doc/install_libvirt.rst

 There are two methods of configuring IVSHMEM, using shared memory directly, or using the KVMFR kernel module.
-While the KVMFR module is slightly more complicated to configure, it substantially improves performace as it allows Looking Glass to use your GPUs DMA engine to transfer the frame data.
+While the KVMFR module is slightly more complicated to configure, it substantially improves performance as it allows Looking Glass to use your GPUs DMA engine to transfer the frame data.

 .. toctree::